fmtlib/fmt/doc/api.md

 There are two ways to make a user-defined type formattable: providing a `format_as` function or specializing the `formatter` struct template.
-Formatting of non-void pointer types is intentionally disallowed and they cannot be made formattable via either extension API.

 Use `format_as` if you want to make your type formattable as some other type with the same format specifiers.
 The `format_as` function should